 In some instances, COVID-19 may spread through the air and infect people who are more than 6 feet away.
 Small droplets and particles can remain in the air for minutes to hours.
 This is called airborne transmission, and it occurs mainly in enclosed spaces with poor ventilation.
 However, it is more common for COVID-19 to spread through close contact.

 Less often, the illness can spread if you touch a surface with the virus on it, and then touch your eyes, nose, mouth, or face.
 But this is not thought to be the main way the virus spreads.

 The risk of spreading COVID-19 is higher when you interact closely with others who are not in your household for longer periods of time.

 You can spread COVID-19 before you show symptoms.
 Some people with the illness never have symptoms, but can still spread the disease.
 However, there are ways to protect yourself and others from getting COVID-19.
 These tips can help you and others stay safe:

-- Stay at least 6 feet (2 meters) apart from other people who are not in your household, even if you are wearing a mask.
+- Stay at least 6 feet (2 meters) apart from other people who are not in your household, even if you are vaccinated or are wearing a mask.

 - Wash your hands many times a day with soap and running water for at least 20 seconds.
 Do this before eating or preparing food, after using the toilet, and after coughing, sneezing, or blowing your nose.
 Use an alcohol-based hand sanitizer (at least 60% alcohol) if soap and water are not available.